dilner1/Portfolio_one/README.md

 ## Opening Screen

-- Opening section of the page starts with a large, bright and colorful picture which focuses the eye on the central logo This is an attempt to make the site memorable and unique.
+- Opening section of the page starts with a large, bright and colorful picture which focuses the eye on the central logo

 ![main menu screen](assets/images/menu.png)